BenjaminHLee/BenjaminHLee.github.io/_posts/2024-02-24-getting-stupider.md

 ## Goal and Audience

-I wrote this for a friend.
+Someone once told me something like this a long time ago, and I couldn't find it anywhere.
+A friend asked about it, so I wrote it down.

 This piece might be relevant if:

-1. you're that friend.
+1.you're that friend.

 ## The Wolf and the Dragon